Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Achtung: Although wonderful on film, this lens sucks on the M9 because its rear nodal point is too close for the sensor.
 The left and right sides take on weird color shifts.
 For the M9, get the LEICA 16-18-21mm zoom instead.

-enlarge image or more information (review coming)
+enlarge image or (review coming)

 15mm (requires external finder) top